 To apply for sheltered housing you must be:

-- Over 55 or 60 with a disability or support need (London only)
+- Over 60 or 55 with a disability or support need (London)

 - Disabled with a support need or over 55 (Hertfordshire only)

 We own and manage sheltered housing for rent in the following London Boroughs:

 - City of Westminster, where we offer a housing support plan